Traveling to Amsterdam on a Budget

 Hostels vs Hotels

 The best way (for me) to save money while traveling is by staying in a hostel.
-It is also a good way to meet people from all over the world (It’s really hard to meet people in the confines of your lonely hotel room ), and you can find plenty of cozy, cool and vibey ones.
+It is also a good way to meet people from all over the world, which can be hard when traveling alone and staying in hotel rooms, and you can find plenty of cozy, cool and vibey ones.

-When you stay in an Amsterdam hostel, prices start at $10/per night in low season, against $60/night in a hotel for the same dates.
+Hostel prices in Amsterdam start at $10/per night in low season, against $60/night in a hotel for the same dates.
+Overall, hostels in Amsterdam provide an affordable and social accommodation option for travelers seeking a budget-friendly and engaging experience in the city.

-My favorite for sure is the the Meininger Hostel: 100% recommended, it looks just like a hotel: modern, cozy, cool and renovated.
+My favorite for sure is the the Meininger Hostel: 100% recommended, it looks just like a hotel: modern, cozy, and renovated.
 You can choose whether you wanna share the room with 3, 6 or 12 people.
-The rooms are beautifully decor, very clean and they offer vending machines in every floor.
-It is not in the middle of the town (one train station away instead) but it’s worth it.
-We will talk about transportation costs later on.
+The rooms are beautifully decorated, very clean and they offer vending machines in every floor.
+It is not in the centre but one train station away, which is not bad.

 So let’s say we only spend $50 here.